TranSirius/GCN-pytorch/README.md

 2. Dropout is applied not only to the input of each layer, but also to the symmetrically normalized Laplacian matrix in each head
 3. We leverage a GAT style early stop mechanism, which can greatly enhance the performance

-I have conducted experients on Tensorflow.
-It shows that additional dropout mechanism could enhance the performance of the original algorithm to 82% tested on Cora.

-However, this version is not as good as I expected.
-Improvement might be done in the near future.

 For any questions, please feel free to open an issue.
 You may expect my response in less than 7 days.

 ## Future Works